Like Now eBook CoverLike Now: A radically practical guide to liking your 20s

 You were so confident and sure of yourself in college but now you question every decision and agonize over the wording of every email.
 Everything and everyone sets you off and not only have you yelled at your mother this week, you got into it with your roommate too.

-To make matters even more complicated, now we have COVID-19, the anti-racism movement, and an election year — all major things that have affected every person’s life in a big way.
+To make matters even more complicated, the last four (4) years have been rough between COVID-19, the economy, the political divide in our country, the war in the middle east and a looming election — all major things that have affected every person’s life in a big way.
 It used to be one email that set you over the edge, but now instead of needing a long weekend to recover you feel like you need to quit your job altogether because who knows how long it will take you to feel better.

 The goal is to learn how to be an advocate for your mental health.
 While many of my clients will nod their heads agreeing with my recommendations to “take a break and leave work early several days a week,” they’re struggling to implement these changes once they leave my office.
 Setting and creating boundaries around work is hard, much harder than it was for me and my fellow Generation Xers and all the earlier generations especially when you can’t just walk down the hall and knock on your boss’s door anymore.
 Now you have to send an email or Slack message asking, “Can we talk?”